 However, if you are on a slightly tighter budget, you can also consider the Mammut Crag Light Belay Device as an affordable alternative.

-What You Should Know Before Buying Atc Belaying Devices
+What You Should Know Before Buying ATC belaying devices

+There are many advantages and benefits for both ATC and ABD.
 We should start out by making the distinction between an ATC and an ABD.
 An ATC, which originally stood for “air traffic controller”, refers to any tubular belay device.
 ATC belay devices are the most versatile, as they are suitable for any type of rope climbing and can also be used for rappelling.

 On the other hand, assisted-braking belay devices (ABD) are more commonly used in sport climbing and gym climbing.
 They are a good option for often and/or unexpected falls, as their automatic locking features add an extra layer of security.